video-script-to-heygen

 audience on LinkedIn.
 The video features a single talking-head

 avatar of the brand founder.
-The script is spoken, not read, so
+The script is spoken, not read,

 USER: